cwirving/object-to-directory/README.md

 // Let's use a little Unicode trickery to make the paths look pretty: replace "/" with
-// the full-width solidus character, which is allowed in the file system. await otd.storeObjectToDirectory(destinationUrl, petstore, handlers, {
+// the full-width solidus character, which is allowed in the file system. await storeObjectToDirectory(destinationUrl, petstore, handlers, {
   strict: true,
   propertyNameEncoder: (name) => name.replaceAll("/", "／"),
 });

-// Use directory-to-object to load the OpenAPI spec back in, with the corresponding name decoding. const loadedPetstore = await dto.loadObjectFromDirectory(destinationUrl, {
+// Use directory-to-object to load the OpenAPI spec back in, with the corresponding name decoding. const loadedPetstore = await loadObjectFromDirectory(destinationUrl, {
   propertyNameDecoder: (name: string) => name.replaceAll("／", "/"),
 });